 Fast and granular text search, advanced aggregation features, and the developed cluster distribution and sharding capabilities make Elasticsearch a great solution for storing and processing logs and metrics.
 Elasticsearch can be easily integrated with logging aggregators and shippers such as Logstash to digest logs from different applications and sources.
 Preprocessed logs can be then aggregated and analyzed using Elasticsearch DSL queries, filteres, and other features discussed above.
 Also, Elasticsearch can be integrated with Kibana to visualize metrics and data providing cluster administrators and data analysts with excellent representation of cluster and application state.

 Sharing our Battle-Hardened Expertise

 We invite you to learn more in our extensive help library, which you can find in our Support Center and throughout our blog.
 Here is the short list that we recommend to those who are relatively new to Elasticsearch.
 You’ll find a number of examples throughout.

-We're always ready to help you achieve maximum success with your ES environment, and we hope that you find this article helpful.
+We’re always ready to help you achieve maximum success with your Elasticsearch environment, and we hope that you find this article helpful.
 We welcome your comments below.

-If you like this article, consider using our hosted elasticsearch service.
-It's stable, more affordable, and we offer free support.
-You can sign up or launch your cluster here, or click "Get Started" in the header navigation.
-If you need help setting up, refer to "Provisioning a Qbox Elasticsearch Cluster."
+If you like this article, consider using Qbox hosted Elasticsearch service.
+It’s stable and more affordable — and we offer top-notch free 24/7 support.
+Sign up or launch your cluster here, or click “Get Started” in the header navigation.
+If you need help setting up, refer to “Provisioning a Qbox Elasticsearch Cluster.“